This site presents a reference view of an IDDAS-compatible implementation.

 If you only read one section on this site, read this one.

-Think of a physical object you already understand.
+Think of physical objects you already understand.

 The object itself determines what can happen.